martin67/adventofcode/aoc/2023/src/main/resources/Day5IfYouGiveASeedAFertilizer.md

 52 50 48
 ```

-The first line has a **destination range start** of 50, a **source range start** of 98, and a *
+The first line has a **destination range start** of 50, a **source range start** of 98, and a
-*range
-length** of 2.
-This line means that the source range starts at 98 and contains two values: 98 and
+**range length** of 2.
+This line means that the source range starts at 98 and contains two values:

-99. The
-    destination range is the same length, but it starts at 50, so its two values are 50 and 51.
-With
+98 and 99.
+The destination range is the same length, but it starts at 50, so its two values are 50
-    this information, you know that seed number 98 corresponds to soil number 50 and that seed
+and 51.
+With this information, you know that seed number 98 corresponds to soil number 50 and that
-    number 99
-    corresponds to soil number 51.
+seed number 99 corresponds to soil number 51.

 The second line means that the source range starts at 50 and contains 48 values: 50, 51, ...,
 96, 97.
 This corresponds to a destination range starting at 52 and also containing 48 values: 52,
 53, ..., 98, 99.
 So, seed number 53 corresponds to soil number 55.

 Any source numbers that **aren't mapped** correspond to the **same** destination number.
 So, seed
-number 10
-corresponds to soil number 10.
+number 10 corresponds to soil number 10.

 So, the entire list of seed numbers and their corresponding soil numbers looks like this: